go-infinity/site/content/posts/go-concurrency/locks/index.md

 sys     0m0.332s
 {{< /codeWide >}}

 I hope most of you have already found the bug in the above code.
-Yes it's a race condition which means that multiple goroutines could access the shared data and they try to change it at the same time.
+Yes its unprotected access to our result slice as slices in golag are not concuurency dafe data structure.
+This introduces race condition which means that multiple goroutines could access the shared data and they try to change it at the same time.
+We might be able to see different results in different executions of the same program.
 I was not able to reproduce this may be due to less number of goroutine, But I can easily detect the race conditions using `-race` flag to the `go run` or `go test` command.
 It confirms there is a race condition, now lets improve on this.

 ## Locks
+One way to overcome the race condition errors is only allowing one thread/goroutine to access the shared state at one point of time.
 Locking is the common technique used across multiple programming languages to synchronize shared access to a piece of data.
 In `Go` we can use `sync.mutex`.
+Below is the improved version with locking in place.

-{{< codeWide language="go" >}}
+{{< codeWide language="go" >}}package main
-package main

 import (
 	"fmt"
 	"log"